Author: Erin M. Reid-Eriksen, Littler

 - Determine if their company is one that is subject to the E-Verify requirements; and

-- Check if the state(s) in which the employer operates imposes other immigration-related requirements.
+- Check if the states in which the employer operates impose other immigration-related requirements.

 New Hire Reporting Requirements

-Notably, the federal New Hire Reporting Program includes a simplified reporting method for multistate employers, defined as employers:
+Notably, the federal New Hire Reporting Program includes a simplified reporting method for multistate employers, defined as employers that:

-- With employees in two or more states; and
+- Have employees in two or more states; and

-- That file new hire reports either electronically or magnetically.
+- File new hire reports either electronically or magnetically.

-The federal law permits multistate employers to designate one state to which they will transmit all of their reports twice per month, rather than filing hire reports in each state.
-An employer who chooses to designate one state must notify the Secretary of the US Department of Health and Human Services in writing.
-See Payroll > New Hire Reporting; Multistate Employer Notification Form and Report Newly Hired or Rehired Employees.
+The federal law permits multistate employers to designate one state to which they will transmit all of their reports twice per month, rather than filing reports in each state.
+An employer that chooses to designate one state must notify the Secretary of the US Department of Health and Human Services in writing.
+See Payroll > New Hire Reporting; Multistate Employer Notification Form; Report Newly Hired or Rehired Employees.

 Some employers require employees to sign post-employment restrictions (also referred to as post-termination restrictions or restrictive covenants) as a condition for commencing or continuing employment.
-See Recruiting and Hiring > Terms of Employment; Employee Management >Employee Discipline; Employee Management > Employee Communications; Organizational Exit > Process of Termination; and Determine When to Require Employees to Sign a Restrictive Covenant.
+See Recruiting and Hiring > Terms of Employment; Employee Management > Employee Discipline; Employee Management > Employee Communications; Organizational Exit > Process of Termination; Determine When to Require Employees to Sign a Restrictive Covenant.

 Post-employment restrictions are limitations placed on an individual's conduct that remain in force after the individual's employment has ended.
 Post-employment restrictions are designed to protect the employer and typically prevent an individual from disclosing the employer's confidential information or soliciting the employer's employees or customers.
 These restrictions may also prohibit individuals from engaging in competitive employment, including competitive self-employment, for a specific time period after the employment relationship ends.

-Postemployment restrictions are used in many different industries and are very common in the sales profession or in other professions where employees typically have access to the employer's confidential or proprietary business information.
+Post-employment restrictions are used in many different industries and are very common in the sales or financial services professions or in other professions where employees typically have access to the employer's confidential or proprietary business information.
 See Hot Topics in the Financial Services Industry > Restrictive Covenants.

-Noncompetition agreements (also referred to as non-compete agreements or covenants not to compete) are another type of post-employment restriction.
-See Recruiting and Hiring > Terms of Employment: Restrictive Covenants in Employment; Organizational Exit > Process of Termination; and Staggering High Number of Noncompete Lawsuits Affect Recruiting, Hiring.
+Noncompetition agreements (also referred to as noncompete agreements or covenants not to compete) are another type of post-employment restriction.
+See Recruiting and Hiring > Terms of Employment > Restrictive Covenants in Employment; Organizational Exit > Process of Termination.

 Noncompete agreements seek to prevent employees from engaging in competitive employment, or competitive self-employment, for a certain period after the employee's employment ends.
 States differ on whether they will enforce noncompetition agreements in cases where the employee did not leave employment voluntarily.
 See also Noncompete Contract Clause; Certification That Employee Is Not Bound by a Noncompete or Nonsolicitation Agreement.

-Postemployment restrictions that prevent employees from enticing the employer's clients, customers or employees to do business with or work for another employer are referred to as nonsolicitation agreements (also referred to as nonsolicit agreements).
-See Nonsolicitation Contract Clause; Recruiting and Hiring > Terms of Employment: Restrictive Covenants in Employment; and Organizational Exit > Process of Termination.
+Post-employment restrictions that prevent employees from enticing the employer's clients, customers or employees to do business with or work for another employer are referred to as nonsolicitation agreements (also referred to as nonsolicit agreements).
+See Nonsolicitation Contract Clause; Recruiting and Hiring > Terms of Employment > Restrictive Covenants in Employment; Organizational Exit > Process of Termination.